 State is the primary control you'll use to roll out a policy.
 When you finished creating your policy, you set the state of the policy to Keep it off.
 You should leave it in this state while you're working on the policy configuration and until you get a final review and sign off.
 The state can be set to:

-- Test it out first: No policy actions are enforced, events are audited.
-While in this state, you can monitor the impact of the policy in the DLP Alert console and the DLP Activity explorer console.
+- Run the policy in simulation mode: No policy actions are enforced, events are audited.
+While in this state, you can monitor the impact of the policy in the DLP simulation mode overview and the DLP Activity explorer console.

-- Test it out first and show policy tips while in test mode: No actions are enforced, but users will receive policy tips and notification emails to raise their awareness and educate them.
+- Run the policy in simulation mode and show policy tips while in simulation mode: No actions are enforced, but users will receive policy tips and notification emails to raise their awareness and educate them.